maciejglownia/StoikCytatQuiz/app/README.md

 5. Publish application on Play Store

 ### Summary ###
 There are many concepts, more of them I saw first time.
-They need to repeat to understand it better, but I used many lines of comments to write down explanation and to understand, as good as possible, what happen in this code, which functions are responsible for, and also why some concepts I should use in that case.
+They need to be repeat to understand them better, but I used many lines of comments to write down explanation to understand, as good as possible, what happen in this code, which functions are responsible for, and also why some concepts I should use in these case.